uniquelyparticular/sync-stripe-to-zendesk/README.md

 ngrok http 3000
 ```

-Make a note of the https 'URL' ngrok provides.
+Make a note of the https `ngrok URL` provided.

 ## ⛽️ Usage